-Was considered for the role of Col. James Dolittle in Pearl Harbor (2001) but turned it down.
-The part went to Alec Baldwin.
+Was considered for the role of Colonel James Dolittle in Pearl Harbor (2001), which he turned down.
+The role went to Alec Baldwin.

-Was considered the role of Cleveland Heep in Lady in the Water (2006) but the studio couldn't contact Costner.
-The part was given to Paul Giamatti instead.
+Was considered the role of Cleveland Heep in Lady in the Water (2006), but the studio could not contact Costner.
+The role was given to Paul Giamatti instead.

 Supported Bill Clinton in the 1992 and 1996 presidential elections.